giongto35/cloud-morph/README.md

 #### Decentralize
 ![screenshot](docs/img/Decentralize.png)

-- If the configuration in `config.yaml` includes `discoveryHost` attribute, application will be discoverable by everyone in the Discovery list in sidebar.
+- Discovery service is a centralized service, backed by etcd.
+In this flow, Client periodically query this service to get list of joinable host and show them in sidebar.
-- In this flow, Client will query the discovery host list of joinable host, then the client can pick any application in the discovery list.
+- For Provider, if the configuration in `config.yaml` includes `discoveryHost` attribute, application will be discoverable to user.

 ## Detailed Technology
 [wiki](https://github.com/giongto35/cloud-morph/wiki)